FastyBird/exchange/.docs/en/index.md

 And that is it, global publisher will call all your publishers and publish message to all your systems.

-## Custom message consumer
+## Creating custom consumer

 One part is done, message is published.
 Now have to be consumed.
-Message consuming process is in your hand, but this extension have prepared an interface for your consumers.
+Message consuming process is in your hand, but this extension has prepared an interface for your consumers.

 Your consumer could look like this: